dalitun/applications/bundle-freebsd-pfsense/README-EN.md

 ![pfsense2](img/pfsense2.png)

-In order the instances have the best connexion of internet.
-You can go to this page **System>Advanced>Networking**, check this option **Disable hardware checksum offload**
+If you encounter flow problems on the instances connected to your PFsense, you can go to the page **System>Advanced>Networking**, then check this option **Disable hardware checksum offload**

 ![pfsense3](img/pfsense3.png)

-The bandwidth is based on the flavor size of the Pfsense instance(for example in order to have a bandwidth equils 800 Mb/s it is necessary to choose one of these flavors n1.cw.standard-4,n2.cw.standard-4,n1.cw.highcpu-4,n1.cw.highmem-4,n2.cw.highmem-4 ou i2.cw.largessd-4).
+If this does not correct the problem, we remind you that the rates of the instances are not all the same for example to have a bandwidth equal to 800 Mb/s you must choose one of these flavors (n1.cw.standard-4,n2.cw.standard-4,n1.cw.highcpu-4,n1.cw.highmem-4,n2.cw.highmem-4 ou i2.cw.largessd-4).
-For knowing the bandwidths of each flavor click on this [link](https://www.cloudwatt.com/en/products/servers/tarifs.html).
+For knowing the bandwidths of our flavors click on this [link](https://www.cloudwatt.com/en/products/servers/tarifs.html).

 ## So watt ?